 In order to diagnosis FMD, a test must be done to image the blood vessels.
 There are many options for imaging the arteries, including specialized blood vessel ultrasound known as duplex ultrasound, a CAT scan of the arteries which is obtained after a dye is given through the veins, or a special type of MRI.
 In many cases, the diagnosis of FMD requires that a procedure known as an arteriogram be performed.
 Arteriography is a procedure that is performed by a radiologist, vascular surgeon, cardiologist, or vascular medicine specialist with appropriate training.
-It involves inserting a wire into or near the affected artery and injecting contrast material, a dye that can be detected by an x-ray machine.
-The individual is usually awake during an arteriogram procedure although medications may be given to keep her or him comfortable.
+It involves inserting a wire through the groin into or near the affected artery and injecting contrast material, a dye that can be detected by an x-ray machine.
+The patient is usually awake during an arteriogram procedure although medications may be given to keep her comfortable.
 This outpatient procedure usually lasts from one to two hours with a recovery period of up to six hours (this varies widely).
 The experience and expertise available at your medical institution will play an important role in what diagnostic options are available to you.

 What kind of treatment is there for FMD?

 There is no cure for FMD.
 Treatments are focused on managing symptoms and complications of FMD, including high blood pressure and headaches.
-Antiplatelet medications, such as aspirin, may be prescribed along with medications to treat high blood pressure (anti hypertensives).
+Antiplatelet medications, such as aspirin, may be prescribed along with medications to treat high blood pressure (anti-hypertensives).
 Many patients with FMD suffer from headaches, and a number of medications are available to help control and prevent headaches.
 All patients with FMD who use tobacco should be encouraged to quit.

 In some cases of FMD, an attempt should be made to improve the flow of blood through a severely narrowed vessel.
 The kind of treatment used for narrowing due to FMD depends largely upon which arteries are affected and the presence and severity of the symptoms.
-In most cases, such procedures are done using balloon angioplasty, a procedure known as percutaneous transluminal angioplasty (PTA).
+In most cases, such procedures are done using balloon angioplasty; a procedure known as percutaneous transluminal angioplasty (PTA).
 PTA is often performed at the same time as an arteriogram.

 If an angioplasty is performed, a catheter is extended into the affected artery and a small balloon is inflated in the artery.
-A metal stent is typically not required to keep the vessel open, but may be needed in some cases, such as for treatment of a tear (dissection) of a blood vessel.
+A metal stent is typically not required to keep the vessel open, but may be needed in some cases, such as for treatment of a dissection (tear) of a blood vessel.
 If angioplasty is performed, the procedure and recovery period may be longer than an arteriogram done for diagnosis only.
-Occasionally, traditional open surgery is performed to treat severe narrowing due to FMD, particularly those that cannot be treated with angioplasty.
+Occasionally, traditional open surgery is performed to treat severe narrowing due to FMD, particularly in those that cannot be treated with angioplasty.

 Patients with FMD who are found to have a significant aneurysm within the brain or renal arteries may need to undergo surgery even without symptoms.
 In such cases, it is recommended that the aneurysm be treated to prevent rupture which can be potentially life threatening.
 The type of treatment for an arterial aneurysm depends on its location and size.
 Treatment options for aneurysms include traditional open surgery or a less invasive angiogram-based procedure which treats the aneurysm using special vascular coils and/or stents.

 The appropriate treatment will vary with each individual and severity, location, and extent of disease.
-The treatment plan should be discussed in depth with a specialist who is very knowledgeable about FMD and its natural history
+The treatment plan should be discussed in depth with a specialist who is very knowledgeable about FMD and its natural history.

 Research and Investigational Therapies